beckerwilliams/moduli_generator/README.md

 ### Moduli Frequency Distribution

-`moduli-assembly` provides in module and an exportable bash script that will display the frequency of the moduli in any ssh moduli file.
+`moduli_generator` provides in module and an exportable bash script that will display the frequency of the moduli in any ssh moduli file.

 #### Export moduli_infile script and exec enable

-`python -m moduli_assembly.scripts.export_moduli_infile > moduli_infile.sh`
+`python -m moduli_generator.scripts.export_moduli_infile > moduli_infile.sh`

 Set exec bit on shell script: `chmod +x ./moduli_infile.sh`